-ESG INTEGRATION ACTIVE OWNERSHIP BASIC NEGATIVE SCREENING NORMATIVE & NEGATIVE SCREENING Inclusion in investment decisions (PAI) Influencing behaviour Exclusions based on activity Compliance with globa standards/ Exclusion of severe controversial behaviou (Min. social & gov. safeguards) ARTICL .E 8 a.
+ESG INTEGRATION ACTIVE OWNERSHIP BASIC NEGATIVE SCREENING NORMATIVE & NEGATIVE SCREENING Inclusion in investment decisions (PAI) estment Influencing cisions behaviour Compliance with global standards/ Exclusion of severe controversial behaviour (Min. social & gov. safeguards) ARTICL .E 8 a.
 Exclusion of countries that do not meet minimum democratic requirements: To determine whether a country does not meet minimum democratic requirements the Manager applies a methodology that is mainly based on the classifications of the International NGO Freedom House ("not free") and The Economist Intelligence Unit ("authoritarian regime").